EnterpriseDB/terraform-provider-biganimal/docs/resources/region.md

 - `continent` (String) Continent that region belongs to.
 For example, "Asia", "Australia", or "Europe".
 - `id` (String) The ID of this resource.
 - `name` (String) Region Name of the region.
-For example, "Germany West Central", "EU West 1".
+For example, "Germany West Central" or "EU West 1".

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`